-In this blog post I explain how I was introduced to magical world of SVG's and why I will definitely be using them in the future!
+In this blog post, I discuss how I was introduced to the magical world of SVG's and why I will definitely be using them in the future!

 I recently had the pleasure of building TEDx Folkestone, designed by Flourish Studios.
 I really loved the design - it’s modern and I love the big fonts and quirky graphics that give the whole website some personality.
 Being such a fan of the design I really wanted to do it justice when I was building the site, especially with the translucent graphics that show throughout.